 More generally, rising sea levels will affect the large number of people around the world living in low-lying areas and coastal regions.
 These highly fertile areas will be lost and their populations forced to migrate.
 Overall, environmental refugees could reach 200 million by 2050 due to climate change related drought, flooding and salination.

-We already know that we must change how we live and consume less in order to reduce the threat posed by climate change.
+We already know that we must change how we live and consume less in order to reduce the threat posed by climate change, particularly those of us in the developed world.
 Increasing numbers of people will only add to the problems we all face.